jadu/pulsar/docs/_form-helpers/time.md

 ```

 This will then affect all input elements with the `data-timepicker="true"` attribute (which will be included automatically if you're using the helpers).

+You'll also need to add `"timepicker": "^1.11.12"` to your dependencies in `package.json`.

 ## Example usage